SplineSketch: Even More Accurate Quantiles with Error Guarantees: Conclusions and Discussion

-Our work opens up a new direction for future work in quantile streaming estimation.
+Our work opens up a new direction for future work in streaming quantile estimation.
 In particular, we believe that our techniques have potential to yield much better quantile sketches with relative-error guarantees, capturing the distribution tails more accurately than the median.
 However, achieving the relative error is substantially harder as witnessed by several major open problems in the theory of relative-error quantile sketches (cf.~\cite{CormodeV20,GribelyukSWY25elasticCompactors}).

-\paragraph{Acknowledgments.} We thank the reviewers for their constructive feedback and suggestions for improvement.
-ChatGPT was used to generate parts of this work, including polishing language in the text, pseudocodes prototyping, and translation of SplineSketch from Python to Java.
-We have checked all the LLM generated content, corrected it where necessary.
+\paragraph{Acknowledgments.} We thank the SIGMOD'26 reviewers for their constructive feedback and suggestions for improvement.
+We also thank Tomáš Domes and Jakub Komárek for their feedback; in particular, Tomáš discovered issued in the analysis in the previous version.
+ChatGPT was used to generate parts of this work, including polishing language in the text, pseudocodes prototyping, translation of SplineSketch from Python to Java, and the proof of Lemma~\ref{lem:cubicPolyMonoMiddleBound}.
+We have checked all the generated content, corrected it where necessary.
 In particular, the Java implementation was largely rewritten and optimized manually.

+A. Łukasiewicz and P.~Veselý were partially supported by the ERC CZ project LL2406 of the Ministry of Education of Czech Republic.
+J. Tětek was supported by the VILLUM Foundation grant 16582.
+This research was partially funded from the Ministry of Education and Science of Bulgaria (support for INSAIT, part of the Bulgarian National Roadmap for Research Infrastructure).
+P. Veselý was partially supported by Czech Science Foundation project 24-10306S and by Center for Foundations of Modern Computer Science (Charles Univ.\ project UNCE 24/SCI/008).
+Part of this work was done while A. Łukasiewicz was a PhD student at the University of Wrocław.
+Part of this work was done when J. Tětek was visiting at the University of Wrocław and at Charles University.
+Part of this work was done while J. Tětek was employed at BARC, University of Copenhagen.